Updated:Feb 24, 2026

 Professional Accreditation and Certification

-The American Society for Engineering Management (ASEM) is the leading professional accreditation body for engineering management.
-ASEM publishes A Guide to the Engineering Management Body of Knowledge (EMBOK) and administers several certifications for engineering managers.
+The leading professional accreditation body for engineering management is the American Society for Engineering Management (ASEM).
+ASEM publishes A Guide to the Engineering Management Body of Knowledge (EMBOK) and administers a number of certifications for engineering managers.
 The EMBOK contains 11 domains that represent the foundational knowledge for the certification exams and the practice of engineering management.
-This would be a helpful resource for prospective students when comparing MEM programs to ensure their curricula include all domains.
-ASEM maintains a directory of programs that have been certified by ASEM, as well as a comprehensive directory of MEM programs.
+This would be a helpful resource for prospective students when comparing MEM programs to ensure their curricula cover all domains.
+ASEM maintains a directory of ASEM-certified programs and a comprehensive directory of MEM programs.

 The two key certification exams are the Certified Associate in Engineering Management (CAEM) and the Certified Professional in Engineering Management (CPEM).
-CAEM is geared toward early career professionals who have completed the requisite education (bachelor’s or master’s in an engineering or technology field) but lack four years of experience.
-The CPEM is geared toward mid-career professionals with at least four years of experience.
-Professionals who have an MEM from an ASEM-certified program or who have earned a PhD in technology, industrial & systems, or engineering management do not have to sit for the certification exam.
+CAEM is geared toward early-career professionals who have completed the required education (a bachelor’s or master’s in an engineering or technology field) but lack 4 years of experience.
+The CPEM is geared toward mid-career professionals with at least 4 years of experience.
+Professionals who hold an MEM from an ASEM-certified program or a PhD in technology, industrial & systems engineering, or engineering management do not have to sit for the certification exam.

 Author bio